USASP Committees and Working Groups

 Current Special Interest Groups:

 Click on a special interest group name to see that group's role, responsibilities, and contact information.
+More information about SIG missions and events can be found by clicking the tab “Special Interest Groups” in the main menu at the top of the page.

 Description: TBD

-Description: The SIG on Acute (to Chronic) Pain advances and promotes the understanding of mechanisms, assessment, prevention, and management of acute pain, including the transition from acute to chronic pain
+The SIG on Acute (to Chronic) Pain advances and promotes the understanding of mechanisms, assessment, prevention, and management of acute pain, including the transition from acute to chronic pain

 Co-Chairs: Mark Bicket & Mollie Meffert